The main goals of this ESL lesson plan are to:

-In this Intermediate lesson plan, students will talk about the differences between look, see, and watch.
+In this Intermediate lesson plan, students will learn the differences between look, see, and watch.

 Warm-up